mikejmckinney/vector_db_operations/README.md

 - **Milvus**: Ideal for large-scale, high-throughput vector similarity searches, especially in distributed environments.
 - **FAISS**: Useful if you only need a powerful indexing library and can handle storage or clustering on your own.

+## How did you handle dependencies?
+What is the purpose of requirements.txt
+- requirements.txt specifies all the Python packages needed for the project, including ChromaDB, Sentence Transformers, pytest, FastAPI, and Uvicorn.
+This allows anyone to easily recreate the project's environment using pip install -r requirements.txt.
+It ensures that everyone is using the same versions of the libraries, avoiding compatibility issues.

+## Why is a virtual environment recommended?
+- Using a virtual environment isolates the project's dependencies from the global Python installation and from other projects.
+This prevents conflicts if different projects require different versions of the same library.
+It keeps your global environment clean and makes your project more portable

+## Describe your approach to testing.
+Why did you use pytest?
+- I followed a test-driven development approach, writing unit tests using pytest before implementing the corresponding functionality in the VectorDB class.
+This helped ensure that the code meets the requirements and is robust. pytest is a widely used testing framework that provides features like fixtures (like the vector_db fixture I used) to set up a consistent testing environment for each test case, making the tests more organized and easier to write